internet-identity-labs/NFID-SDK/docs/CONTRIBUTING.md

 # Welcome to Internet Identity Labs | React IC II Auth contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution will be apprechiated but requires to be aligned with these guidelines.
+Any contribution will be appreciated but requires alignment with these guidelines.

+Most of the below is Github's standard contribution guideline, so at some point we'll need to come back and update this doc (we're very busy building super interesting Identity things).

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our [Code of Conduct](https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.